ctphoenix/Python-Course-Material/chapter10.md

 test_student_typed("plt.show()",
               pattern=False,
               not_typed_msg="Did you call `plt.show()`?")
 success_msg("Great work!
 According to the metric of cross-validated correlation, the random forest model clearly outperforms the linear model for positive revenue movies.
-This is broadly the same result as what we observed when considering all movies.")
+This is broadly the same result as what we observed when considering all movies, although these results are significantly better.")
 ```